mwiater/golangchannels/README.md

 ### make golang-godoc

-`make golang-lint` To start the docs server: `Starting godoc server on port: 6060...`
+`make golang-lint` To start the docs server: `Starting godoc server on port: 6060...` The root directory for this app is: `/pkg/github.com/mattwiater/golangchannels/`

 ### make golang-lint